keplr/programming-projects-for-n00bz/README.md

 <li>Reverse a string
 <li>Count the Vowels in a string
 <li>Count the words in a string
+<li>Minesweeper
+<li>Connect Four
 <li>BMI Calculator
 <li>"Install Gentoo" thread replier.
 <li>Rock Paper Scissors Lizard Spock
+<li>Sodoku Generator
 <li>Sodoku Solver
+<li>Maze Game and Solution Algorithm
 <li>Decimal TO Binary
+<li>Fibonnaci Sequence Algorithm
+<li>Calculate and Print the Factorial of 100
+<li>Encryption Collection.
+Implement all of the tools in the Rumkin Collection http://rumkin.com/tools/cipher/
 <li>Blackjack
 <li>Text Adventure Game
 <li>Generate an ASCII image of a Christmas tree to a user given height.